What is the Rapidan River-Clark Mountain Rural Historic District?

 PEC has hired the Fairfield Foundation out of Gloucester, Virginia to complete the survey and nomination work for the district.
 The survey work for the district entails visiting every property in the district to create an accurate documentation of all of the resources that exist on the property – essentially a snapshot in time.
 The documentation is important – if anything should happen to the resources over time due to fire, neglect or bulldozer, the perpetual record is there.

-To date, the consultants have completed approximately 30% of the survey work for the district.
-They will be reaching out to the landowners of the remaining properties in the coming months.
+To date, the consultants have completed approximately 95% of the survey work for the district.

 If your property is located within the proposed historic district, or you have information to share about resources within the district, we’d love to hear from you!